curl/curl/docs/cmdline-opts/list-only.md

 When retrieving a specific email from POP3, this switch forces a LIST command to be performed instead of RETR.
 This is particularly useful if the user wants to see if a specific message-id exists on the server and what size it is.

+For FILE, this option has no effect yet as directories are always listed in this mode.

 Note: When combined with --request, this option can be used to send a UIDL command instead, so the user may use the email's unique identifier rather than